polareth/evmstate/README.md

 - 🏗️ Support for complex contract interactions and patterns
 - 📊 Utilities to analyze and visualize access patterns
 - 🔄 Compatibility with different EVM implementations
-- 📋 Detailed labeling of accessed storage slots
+- 📋 Detailed labeling of accessed storage slots with key/index identification
+- 🧠 Smart mapping key and array index detection from transaction data
 - 🔬 WhatsABI integration for improved contract analysis
 - 🧩 Proxy contract detection and implementation resolution